 -

-Gorgias's plans are based on ticket volume.
+Pricing: Gorgias's plans are based on ticket volume.
 The Basic plan is $50/month for 300 tickets.
 The Pro plan is $300/month for 2,000 tickets.
-AI Agent interactions are an extra cost, starting at $0.90 per resolved conversation.
+AI Agent interactions are available as an additional cost based on resolved conversations.

 Crescendo.ai is a unique support automation platform that combines AI with a team of humans for quality control.
 It offers AI voice assistants for phone support alongside live chat and email, with a big focus on getting things right.

-Why it's on the list: Crescendo's "human-in-the-loop" approach is pretty interesting.
-It includes access to a team of specialists who review the AI's work, which could be a good option for teams that want a more managed, hands-off service.
+Why it's on the list: Crescendo's "human-in-the-loop" approach is an interesting managed service option.
+It includes access to specialists who review the AI's work, which could be a good option for teams that want a hands-off approach to quality assurance.

 Pros: